nesirli/bioinfo-shell-dojo/README.md

 ## Reflections and Learning

 This repository serves as a record of learning and applying fundamental Unix shell commands and scripting techniques relevant to bioinformatics.
 The exercises and utilities demonstrate practical skills in file manipulation, data extraction, and basic bioinformatic analysis.

 ## Further Exploration

 * Revisit the Software Carpentry "The Unix Shell" lesson for a deeper understanding of the concepts covered.
 * Experiment with modifying the provided scripts and one-liners to handle different bioinformatics tasks.
-* Explore other powerful command-line tools commonly used in bioinformatics, such as `awk`, `sed`, `cut`, `head`, `tail`, and more.
+* Explore other powerful command-line tools commonly used in bioinformatics, such as awk, sed, cut, head, tail, and more.
 * Consider learning more advanced Bash scripting for automating complex bioinformatics workflows.

 ## License